-Delhaize Serbia is shaping its culture and build a better customer experience.
-In 2016, they raised awareness of the new wide.
-And it's already started to work engagement score of 88%.
+With its Count on Me program - adapted from a successful program at Food Lion - Delhaize Serbia is shaping its culture and creating a strong connection between local leadership and associates, all to build a better customer experience.
+In 2016, they raised awareness of the new culture with meetings, workshops and internal communications organization-wide.
+And it's already started to work - the brand achieved an associate engagement score of 88%.